amangarg-08/Road-Accidents-Data-Analysis-In-Excel/README.md

-# 🚨 Road Accident Data Analysis Dashboard
+# 🚨 Road Accidents Data Analysis Dashboard

 ## 📝 Project Overview
 This dashboard provides insights into road accidents based on multiple factors such as **time, location, severity, weather, and road conditions**.